!Header Buttons Right Side

 Brushing at Home

-Brush your dog’s teeth at home on a regular basis.
+Brush your dog’s teeth at home on a regular basis to maintain a healthy mouth for dogs and minimize plaque buildup.
 You’ll need a pet toothbrush and a canine-formulated toothpaste, available at pet supply shops and many retail outlets.
 To start, try massaging your dog’s teeth and gums with your finger; this allows Fido to get used to the brushing sensation.
 Slowly introduce the paste, letting your dog get acclimated to the smell and taste.
 When your pooch is ready, brush each area of the mouth with the paste and toothbrush.
 This will keep the entire mouth clean and help Fido’s breath smell fresh!

 Veterinary Cleanings